Updated on 2026-06-09 GMT+08:00

 Procedure

-1. Log in to the ModelArts management console.
-In the navigation pane, choose Permission Management and check whether the access authorization has been configured.
+1. Log in to the ModelArts console.
+In the navigation pane on the left, choose Permission Management and check whether the access authorization has been configured.
 If not, configure access authorization.
-For details, see Configuring Access Authorization.
+For details, see Configuring Agency Authorization for ModelArts with One Click.

 Figure 1 Viewing agency configurations

-3. Click Create in the upper right corner.
-On the Create Notebook page, configure parameters.
+3. Click Create Notebook in the upper right corner.
+On the displayed page, configure the parameters.

 Figure 2 Basic information of a notebook instance